Beeban Kidron: Other roles

 Kidron was awarded an honorary doctorate from Kingston University in 2010 for her contribution to education.
 She became a board member of the UK Film Council in 2008 with a mandate to provide film education.
 Following the dissolution of the Film Council, she became a governor of the BFI.
 In March 2015, she was awarded the Grassroot Diplomat Initiative Award under the Social Driver category for her extensive work on Filmclub and the iRights Framework used to empower young people on the use of social media and the internet.
 This was the first award she had won for her campaigning work.

-Kidron was a member of the Joint Arts Council England and Durham University Commission on Creativity and Education from 2018, is a patron of Law Action Worldwide and was previously was a member of the Royal Foundation's Taskforce for the Prevention of Cyberbullying, chaired by HRH Duke of Cambridge.
+Kidron was a member of the Joint Arts Council England and Durham University Commission on Creativity and Education from 2018, is a patron of Law Action Worldwide and was previously a member of the Royal Foundation's Taskforce for the Prevention of Cyberbullying, chaired by HRH Duke of Cambridge.
 She is a frequent speaker and contributor on all aspects of children's digital interactions and the need for human-centred system design.
 From 2016 to 2019 Kidron was a visiting fellow at Lady Margaret Hall at Oxford University.
 Kidron was a member of the Growing Up Digital Taskforce for the Children's Commissioner's Growing Up Digital report in 2017.

 Personal life

 Kidron is married to playwright Lee Hall.
-She has two children Noah and Blaze Kidron-Style.
+She has two children.